darrenjkt/SEE-MTDA/README.md

 ```
 bash docker/run.sh -i detector
 ```
 a) **Training**: see the following example.
 Replace the cfg file with any of the other cfg files in the `tools/cfgs` folder.
+Number of epochs, batch sizes and other training related configurations can be found in the cfg file.
 ```
 cd detector/tools
 python train.py --cfg_file cfgs/source-waymo/secondiou/see/secondiou_ros_custom1000_GM-ORH005.yaml